Avtem/LearnCpp-Quiz-201/step 05.md

 E) Our game board is a 4x4 grid of tiles, which we store in a two-dimensional array `m_tiles`.
-We will access a given tile using it's {x, y} coordinates.
+We will access a given tile using it's {y, x} coordinates ([row-oriented data](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4d/Row_and_column_major_order.svg/800px-Row_and_column_major_order.svg.png)).
 For example, the top left tile has coordinate {0, 0}.
-The tile to the right of that has coordinate {1, 0}.
+The tile to the right of that has coordinate {0, 1} (y stays 0, and x becomes 1).

 Since we'll be working with coordinates a lot, let's create an object to help us manage coordinates as {x, y} pairs of values.